openSUSE/news-o-o/_posts/2011-06-25-opensuse-weekly-news-issue-181-is-out.markdown

 **Editor's note**: Rapid Photo Downloader packages for
         openSUSE are available via [OBS](http://bit.ly/lkbkX8).

-
+â€

+â€œ

         [Wazi/Mayank Sharma: Encrypting an Enterprise Desktop with TrueCrypt](http://olex.openlogic.com/wazi/2011/encrypting-an-enterprise-desktop-with-truecrypt/)

 Everyone has secrets.
 Some of yours probably live on your computer.
-If you want to keep digital information private, locking it behind a password won™t really keep it secure.
+If you want to keep digital information private, locking it behind a password wonâ€™t really keep it secure.
 The only real solution is encryption, which scrambles the contents of files, making them unintelligible to anyone without the digital key to unscramble them.
 [TrueCrypt](http://olex.openlogic.com/packages/truecrypt) can encrypt and decrypt files, documents, and even entire filesystems.
-The app also provides on-the-fly encryption for enhanced security, which means it can automatically encrypt and decrypt data before reading and writing it, so it™s never on your hard drive in human-readable format.
+The app also provides on-the-fly encryption for enhanced security, which means it can automatically encrypt and decrypt data before reading and writing it, so itâ€™s never on your hard drive in human-readable format.

 TrueCrypt is designed to use modern hardware and its multiple cores to speed up encryption and decryption.
 Besides Linux, it also runs on Windows and Mac operating systems.

 Of course TrueCrypt is not your only encryption alternative.
-[GNU Privacy Guard](http://olex.openlogic.com/packages/gnupg) (GPG) is free software™s answer to [Pretty Good Privacy](http://olex.openlogic.com/packages/pgp) (PGP), the industry standard for encrypting all types of data on the computer.
+[GNU Privacy Guard](http://olex.openlogic.com/packages/gnupg) (GPG) is free softwareâ€™s answer to [Pretty Good Privacy](http://olex.openlogic.com/packages/pgp) (PGP), the industry standard for encrypting all types of data on the computer.
 But GPG is a suite of tools that allow you to encrypt and digitally sign arbitrary data such as files and emails, while TrueCrypt offers convenience and the advantage of deniability. (...)

-
+â€

 ### For Commandline/Script Newbies

+â€œ

         [Linux Journal/Emre Sevinc: How Fast Can You Type?
 Develop a Tiny Utility in Bash to Find Out](http://www.linuxjournal.com/content/how-fast-can-you-type-develop-tiny-utility-bash-find-out)

-If you spend most of your time typing on your keyboard (and I hope you don™t use that mouse very frequently, if you care for your wrists, that is), getting up to speed and practicing to become a better and faster typist is well worth the time and effort.
+If you spend most of your time typing on your keyboard (and I hope you donâ€™t use that mouse very frequently, if you care for your wrists, that is), getting up to speed and practicing to become a better and faster typist is well worth the time and effort.
 And measuring something is the first step to improve it.

-There are tons of applications which test your typing abilities and help you improve it, but wouldn™t it be nice to have a basic idea about your typing performance using nothing but good old Bash?
+There are tons of applications which test your typing abilities and help you improve it, but wouldnâ€™t it be nice to have a basic idea about your typing performance using nothing but good old Bash?
 After all, this is about DIY (Do It Yourself) approach and having fun; two notions that Linux Journal readers know very well. (...)

-
+â€

 ### For Developers and Programmers

+â€œ

         [Fridrich Strba: Bounding Box of an SVG Elliptical Arc](http://fridrich.blogspot.com/2011/06/bounding-box-of-svg-elliptical-arc.html)